Tok-ra/dvz_wmac/readme.md

 ## Summary of case setup
 ### EHM model
 #### 1. zonation file

-the original file was sent by Nazmul Hasan on 06/28/2018 as "newgridehm89x93x330original.zon"
+> the original file was sent by Nazmul Hasan (Intera) on 06/28/2018 as "newgridehm89x93x330original.zon"
-this zonation is for past leak simulations
+> this zonation is for past leak simulations

-Based on this Intera's refined zoantion file.
+Based on Intera's refined zoantion file.
 Two zonation files are created for EHM model
 1. pre_hanford: "wma_c_pre_hanford_ehm_89x93x330.zon"
    replace all tanks and backfills with H1 in Intera's file
    **change_oppc_zonation_to_hanford.py**